Skip to main content

 The precise nature of the generated artifacts is liable to change.

 The Isograph compiler generates artifacts in the artifact_directory folder.
-These fall into three types:
+These fall into several categories:

 • reader artifacts